We have a luxury many other One-Name Studies do not: we know precisely where, if not exactly when, the surname originated.

 The explanation for why þrǽll ("thraell") was used as the root for the Threlkeld/Thrailkill/Threlkel and Threlfall/Threlfell/Threfall surname groupings remains a mystery.

-Even older is the stone circle at Castlerigg, a little over a mile from the modern village of Threlkeld, on the way toward Keswick.
+Even older is the stone circle at Castlerigg, two miles southwest of the village of Threlkeld (54.60281 Latitude, -3.098415 Longitude), on the way to Keswick.
 Part of a megalithic tradition of such circles that lasted from 3300 to 900 BC, the Castlerigg Stone Circle is believed to have been built around 3200 BC, making it centuries older than Stonehenge and one of the earliest stone circles in Britain.

 The first written use of the name Threlkeld—held at the British Museum—is reference to a priest called Randulf at Threlkeld in 1220.
 Referring to it as a church or chapelry at that time have been generous: the area was never very populous and the original structure was no doubt quite modest.
 Threlkeld seems to have been be the oldest chapelry in the Diocese of Carlisle.
 In its early years it was part of the parish of Greystoke, which served ten hamlets, only four of which had chapels: Threlkeld, Matterdale, Mungrisdale, and Watermillock.